mudgen/diamond-2/README.md

 Specifically you should copy and use the [DiamondCutFacet.sol](https://github.com/mudgen/gas-optimized-diamond-1/blob/master/contracts/facets/DiamondCutFacet.sol) and [DiamondLoupeFacet.sol](https://github.com/mudgen/Diamond/blob/master/contracts/facets/DiamondLoupeFacet.sol) contracts as is.
 They implement the `diamondCut` function and the loupe functions.

 The [Diamond.sol](https://github.com/mudgen/gas-optimized-diamond-1/blob/master/contracts/Diamond.sol) contract could be used as is, or it could be used as a starting point and customized.
+This contract is the diamond.
+Its deployment creates a diamond.
+It's address is a stable diamond address that does not change.

 The [LibDiamondStorage.sol](https://github.com/mudgen/gas-optimized-diamond-1/blob/master/contracts/libraries/LibDiamondStorage.sol) library could be used as is.
 It shows how to implement Diamond Storage.
 This contract includes contract ownership which you might want to change if you want to implement DAO-based ownership or other form of contract ownership.
 Go for it.
 Diamonds can work with any kind of contract ownership strategy.

+The [LibDiamondCut.sol](https://github.com/mudgen/Diamond/blob/master/contracts/libraries/LibDiamond.sol) library contains an internal function version of `diamondCut` that can be used in the constructor of a diamond or other places.

 ## Calling Diamond Functions